godbout/WooshyWindowToTheForeground/README.md

 # Updates

-Wooshy: Window to the Foreground! comes with the [Alfred Workflow Updater](https://github.com/godbout/AlfredWorkflowUpdater) integrated.
-Updates are checked by default every 12 hours.
-If an update is available, it will show up at the end of your Alfred Results when you use the Workflow.
+Starting with version 3.0.0 _Wooshy: Window to the Foreground!_ is built to be integrated with the new [Alfred Gallery](https://www.google.com/search?q=alfred+gallery).
+Now Alfred itself will take care of the Workflow's update!

 # Why is this an Alfred Workflow and not part of Wooshy?